martinhugo/kakurawwr/README.md

-# kakurawwr
+# Kakurawwr

-Kakuro game for Windows.
+## Description
 Kakurawwr is a Cross Sums game for Windows.

-This application was developed as a university project at Paris-Descartes.
+This application was developed as a university project at Paris-Descartes during our second year of Bachelor in Computer Science.

 This game's features include, but are not limited to :
 - playing randomly generated grids